fg-inet/vagrant-omnet-simulation-mobility/README.md

 A readme for vagrant box with Omnet++ simulation setup for the project.

 ## Requirements
-1. Vagrant - Tested with version 2.2.4 (available at: https://www.vagrantup.com/downloads.html)
+Vagrant - Tested with version 2.2.4 (available at: https://www.vagrantup.com/downloads.html)
-2. An internet connection
-3. Patience - as setup might take a few minutes

 ## Vagrant box setup
 In the `\vagrant-omnet-simulation-mobility` folder use: